 The mission of the Atlanta Public Library is to improve the quality of life of its patrons by expanding their horizons, meeting their learning needs, and enhancing their interests in meaningful and entertaining ways.

-Over the past 100 years, the Library Board has upheld the original vision of Atlanta’s Library should serve its citizens.
-In 1973, the Library helped begin a local history museum to help preserve the story of Atlanta.
-A few years later, an elevator and handicap restroom were installed in the Library.
+Over the past 100 years, the Library Board has upheld the original vision of Atlanta’s Library in serving its citizens.
+In 1973, the Library helped begin a local history museum in the lower level to help preserve the story of Atlanta.
+A few years later, an elevator lift and a handicap accessible restroom were both installed in the lower level of the Library.